Table of Contents

 Abstract

-(1) Background: The increasing numbers and proportion of the ageing population make it essential to develop and evaluate programs to meet the needs of older adults to empower them to age actively, healthily and successfully.
-Consequently, positive ageing programs have been developed and the need to evaluate their efficacy is essential.
-This study used mixed methods to evaluate a longstanding positive ageing psychoeducation program “SAGE” conducted in Australia.
-(2) Methods: Two approaches were [...]
+Background: The increasing numbers and proportion of the ageing population make it essential to develop and evaluate programs to meet the needs of older adults to empower them to age actively, healthily and successfully.
+Consequently, positive ageing programs have been developed and the need to evaluate their outcomes is essential.
+This study used mixed methods to evaluate cognitive and behavioural changes and to monitor psychological health and active ageing in participants of a longstanding po [...]

 Open Access Original Research